matackett/using-rstudio/README.md

 Below are options to access RStudio at Duke.

-:one: [RStudio Docker container](https://vm-manage.oit.duke.edu/containers) managed by Duke OIT VM-Manage: As a Duke student, you have access to RStudio through a Docker container managed by Duke OIT.
+:one: **RStudio Docker Container**: As a Duke student, you have access to RStudio through a [Docker container](https://vm-manage.oit.duke.edu/containers) managed by Duke OIT.
 Use your NetID to reserve a generic **RStudio** container.
 It is already set up to utilize version control using Git.
 [Click here](https://github.com/DukeStatSci/github_auth_guide) for instructions on configuring GitHub authentication.

 :two: **Install RStudio on your laptop**: You can install RStudio on your local machine and configure it to work with Git and GitHub.
 The text [Happy Git and GitHub for the useR](https://happygitwithr.com/) is a great resource to help you install RStudio and configure Git.
 Here is a basic outline of the steps: